olivierfriard/boris_docs/index.rst

     The v.
 7 will open projects created with previous version and convert them.
 A copy of your old project will be kept.**

-.. important:: If you open a project file created with a version older than v.7 BORIS will convert your project file and keep an original version of your project file
+.. important:: If you open a project file created with a version older than v.7 BORIS will convert your project file and keep an original
-    ask you to convert the upper case behavior and subject keys to lower case.
+    version of your project file.
+BORIS will ask you to convert the upper case behavior and subject keys to lower case.